Updated Winter 2021

 Alternative: If GE Silicone doesn’t work for you, you may want to try DAP, their aquarium calk is mildewcide free, Dow Corning 100% Silicone, or Durasil below.

-This company makes great products that you can find at the Green Design Center.
+You can find it at the Green Design Center.

 Mildewcide: No. Elongation: 50%.
 Color: Clear and White.